Na2CuCl4/NextChatReadFile/README_en.md

 Since a NextChat plugin essentially sends requests defined by an OpenAPI template to a plugin service, all we need is to implement such an endpoint on our own server.
 I chose Python + FastAPI to build this plugin server.

 The approach is straightforward.
-For each `http_url` received, we use `aiohttp` to download the file and temporarily store it in a `temp` folder.
+For each `url` received, we use `aiohttp` to download the file and temporarily store it in a `temp` folder.
 Then we parse the file’s contents and try to convert them to text using Microsoft’s [MarkItDown](https://github.com/microsoft/markitdown) library, which supports converting common formats such as DOCX, PPTX, XLS, XLSX, and PDF into Markdown text.
 Finally, we return the converted text to the LLM as the response.

 Below are explanations for each file and key parts of the code: